ServiusHack/MStarPlayer/README.md

 7. Select File -> Save Project to generate the Visual Studio solution.
 8. Open the solution at `Builds/VisualStudio2017/` and compile.

+### Format Source Code

+The format the source code according to the .clang-format file:

+      powershell -executionpolicy bypass -file .\format-source.ps1

 ## License

 M\*Player's own code is dual-licensed.
 This makes licensing a bit complicated but allows building it with ASIO.